LiveLaughLoveCode/Project1/README.md

 The game controls are simple and intuitive, allowing players of all ages to enjoy the game.
 More details about the controls will be added soon.

 ## Future Updates
 Stay tuned for future updates and improvements to the game.
-We're always looking to make the game more fun and engaging for our players.
+I'm always looking to make the game more fun and engaging for players.

 ## Feedback
 I would appreciate your feedback and suggestions to improve the game.
 Please feel free to reach out to me with your thoughts.